 “Is there a quality difference between printing our images with your professional printing-house and printing the photos ourselves?
 How much do prints cost if we order through your professional printer?”

 Each final image that is given to you is carefully adjusted by hand by our image editor for optimum color, saturation and contrast to give you the best quality print for each individual photo.
 We outsource our printing needs to the professional printing house and you may choose to upgrade your packet to print package.
 The quality and longevity of these prints is very high but you may choose to print your own prints at your local print shop.

-If/when you decide to print your own images from your digital images DVD – depending on the commercial/retail grade photo-printing house that you choose – your quality may be anywhere from excellent to adequate.
+If/when you decide to print your own images – depending on the commercial/retail grade photo-printing house that you choose – your quality may be anywhere from excellent to adequate.
 Most local print shop’s paper and printing quality will greatly differ depending on the retail outlet, so when choosing a local printing house, please make sure to take all contingencies into account to obtain the best prints possible.
-Always make sure that any “auto-correct” settings are turned OFF at your local printer as all photos you receive on your digital images DVD are already color and contrast optimized and in order to to maintain the best image possible should not be “over-corrected”.
+Always make sure that any “auto-correct” settings are turned OFF at your local printer as all photos you received are already color and contrast optimized and in order to to maintain the best image possible should not be “over-corrected”.

 “What happens if you’re sick?”

 Honestly, we are there rain or shine – whether we are on top of the weather or “under it”.
 Should the unthinkable happen we will provide a replacement photographer for you.

 Yes – your wedding day is considered to be one of the most important days of your life and it deserves respect.
 We fully understand that each person/service you hire is a representative of both you and your families and should behave and dress as such.
 Our attire on your wedding day is meant to fulfill our needs as a photographer as well as promote a business-like and elegant impression.
 Our typical outfit consist of black dress pants and black shirt.
 If you are planning a special dress code please let your photographer know in advance.